 Structerre Geotechnical conducts engineering design, field investigations and testing, onsite laboratory testing of soil material and other exploratory work for residential, commercial, land development and industrial developments.
 Our in-house materials testing laboratory allows us to provide a punctual and reliable service whilst delivering accurate results at all times.

 We can provide an Engineer’s site classification report as per your local council requirements.
 Our team can conduct borehole sampling on both sand and clay sites, and perform in-house soil testing on samples retrieved.
 Receive the footing design required for your construction based upon the site classification assessment.
+Learn more about site classifications here.

 For all residential and commercial developments, we can conduct land capability assessments to identify key site and soil features and any constraints in the building area that may affect development, including on-site storm water management.
 Fast turnaround times and mobility to site allow your local council requirements to be met sooner.
 We have extensive experience and our one-stop shop eliminates the need for external contracting and time delays.

 Our fully equipped, in-house NATA accredited laboratory enables us to conduct materials testing and analysis on samples to provide information that can determine foundation design.
 We perform particle size distribution, Atterberg and liquid limit testing, sand-pad suitability and compaction control of fill materials.
 Satisfy council requirements and speed up your building process with our fast turnaround times and mobilisation to site.
+Learn more about soil testing here.

 Ground conditions affect the integrity of your construction.
 Our team can conduct testing on the compacted building envelope in accordance with the relevant Australian standards to confirm that compaction levels are sufficient for your build.
 This includes all standard residential and commercial pads, as well as deep tests on back filled pools and/or bores.